 Prior to Sitch, Ms. Mitic served in executive leadership positions at innovative growth companies, including Facebook, Inc. and Palm, Inc. As Director of Platform & Mobile Marketing at Facebook, she grew developer products and partnerships globally.
 As Senior Vice President, Product Marketing at Palm, she expanded the company's product lines and international footprint up until its acquisition by Hewlett-Packard.
 Earlier in her career, Ms. Mitic worked at NetDynamics (acquired by Sun Microsystems), where she launched the industry's first application server, at Four11, where she built the industry-leading email service RocketMail (now Yahoo!
 Mail) and at Yahoo!, where she served as Vice President and General Manager.
-She currently serves on the Board of Directors, compensation committee and nominating and governance committee of eBay, Inc. She also serves on the Board of Directors and audit committee of TCV Acquisition Corp., a publicly held special purpose acquisition company.
+She currently serves on the Board of Directors and audit committee of TCV Acquisition Corp., a publicly held special purpose acquisition company.
 Additionally, she serves as a board member on private and non-profit boards, including DVx Ventures and LeanIn.Org.

-Ms. Mitic received her B.A. from Stanford University and her M.B.A. from Harvard Business School
+Ms. Mitic received her B.A. from Stanford University and her M.B.A. from Harvard Business School.